 Do you enjoy helping people, learning, and working with a team?
-Dartmouth-Hitchcock has partnered with the American Red Cross to offer Nurse Assistant Training in Lebanon, NH.
+Dartmouth-Hitchcock and Alice Peck Day Hospital have partnered with the American Red Cross to offer Nurse Assistant Training in Lebanon, NH.
 You will learn entry level nursing skills, how to be a valuable and adaptable employee, communication, how to care for people and be empathetic, along with teamwork and diversity skills for the workplace.

 Up to eight (8) individuals will be selected to participate in each session.
 The training program is taught using a combination of classroom instruction and clinical training.
 If selected, there is no cost to participate in the training.
-Upon completion of the program and obtaining your Nurse Assistant license, you will be offered a full-time Licensed Nurse Assistant position at Dartmouth-Hitchcock Medical Center.
+Upon completion of the program and obtaining your Nurse Assistant license, you will be offered a full-time Licensed Nurse Assistant position at Dartmouth-Hitchcock Medical Center or Alice Peck Day Hospital.

 The Role of a Licensed Nurse Assistant: